pupil-labs/pupil-docs/src/invisible/getting-started/understand-the-ecosystem.md

 ## Pupil Invisible Companion app and Glasses
 You should have already used the Pupil Invisible Companion app to [make your first recording](/invisible/getting-started/first-recording).
 This app is the core of every Pupil Invisible data collection.

-When your glasses are connected to the Companion device, the Companion device supplies them with power and the app calculates a real-time gaze signal.
+When your glasses are connected to the Companion device, it supplies them with power and the app calculates a real-time gaze signal.
 When making a recording, all generated data is saved on the Companion device.

 The app automatically saves [UTC timestamps](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) for every generated data sample.
 This allows you to easily sync your data with other 3rd party sensors, or to sync recordings from multiple subjects that have been made in parallel.